jelovac/mysql-coding-style/README.md

 * Use spaces, not tabs.
 * 1 TAB is equal to 4 spaces.
+* The following are considered FIRST level statements:
-* Top level statements such as SELECT, UPDATE, DELETE, MUST not be indented.
+  SELECT, INSERT, UPDATE, DELETE and MUST not start indented.
+* The following are considered SECOND level statements:
+  INTO, FROM, JOIN, WHERE, GROUP BY, HAVING, ORDER BY, LIMIT, OFSET and should be indented by exactly 1 TAB from the TOP level statement.
 * Each sublevel MUST be indented by exactly 1 TAB.

 Aliases